 - Unique sales incentives that are key to sales success and employee / sales team culture.

-- Insurance lead costs and the average acquisition costs of a new customer for the various insurance plans you’re selling.
+- Insurance lead costs and the average acquisition costs of a new customer for the various insurance plans you’re selling which have a big impact on agency cash flow.

 Every buyer has a different appetite and something you might not consider valuable could be the missing link the buyer has needed and is now willing to pay for it.
 This is commonly going to occur when you’re working with a much more sophisticated buyer with a well defined M&A strategy as well as most private equity firms.